utopia-rise/godot-kotlin-jvm/README.md

 # Godot JVM

-1. Clone godot repo, make sure that it is in the same parent directory for this repo.
+1. Clone godot repo, make sure that it is in the same parent directory as this repo.
    ```
    godot/
    godot-jvm/